 ||Over 300,000* highly polluting brick kilns exist worldwide in developing countries emitting over 890 million tonnes of CO2 per year.

 Habla Zig-Zag Kiln technology provides a low emission burning process for clay bricks which has been tested and approved by the United Nations Industrial Development Organization International Labour Office (UNIDO).

-Since its invention over 150 Habla Zig-Zag Kilns have been built in England, Germany and America.
+Since its invention over 150 Habla Zig-Zag Kilns have been built in England, Germany, America and Australia.